Data Centers in Riga

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Latvia offers compelling financial benefits for businesses.
-The corporate income tax is levied only on distributed profits, encouraging reinvestment, while Special Economic Zones (SEZs) and free ports provide additional investment incentives.
+Tax Advantage For Data Centers: Latvia offers tangible financial benefits for investors.
+The corporate tax system primarily taxes distributed profits, and Special Economic Zones (SEZs) provide additional investment incentives, creating a highly favorable climate for capital-intensive projects like data centers.

 Natural Disaster Risk

-- Coastal Flood: A moderate consideration due to the country's position on the Baltic Sea.
+- Coastal Flood: A consideration due to the coastal location, but major events are infrequent.

-- Drought: A minor risk that can impact agriculture but has little direct effect on data center infrastructure.
+- Drought: A minor risk with limited historical impact on critical infrastructure.